 Spanish Ordinal Numbers

-Unlike English, they change according to the gender and number of the noun, just like all adjectives do.
+Unlike English, the Spanish language change according to the gender and number of the noun, just like all adjectives do.

 You’ll see that they don’t all have a similar structure, like in English, either.
 However, there are some general rules you can follow.
 Let’s look at each example in groups: